LukeMoody01/flutter_navigator/README.md

 # FlutterNavigator

-FlutterNavigator is a dart library for dealing with the Navigator API without a build context.
+FlutterNavigator is a library for dealing with the Navigator API without a build context.
 This package wraps the NavigatorKey and provides a cleaner service for navigating without context in your flutter application.

 ## Installation